kubeshop/testkube/docs/scheduling.md

   6256cdcc418062706814e208 | scheduled-testsuite | scheduled-testsuite.formerly-champion-dodo | passed |     2
 ```

-And we can see above that test suite is successfully regulary executed.
+The test suite is successfully executed according to the schedule set.